Dreaming381/Latios-Framework-Documentation/Transforms/QVVS Transforms FAQ.md

 assembly and define a symbol in their package.
 Then they can use compiler directives to check for that symbol and the LATIOS_TRANSFORMS_UNITY symbol to determine whether to use Latios.Transforms or Unity Transforms.

+## Usage

+### Do I need to use TransformAspect for writing transforms?
+Shouldn’t I write to WorldTransform instead?

+Even though Unity’s `IAspect` will be going away in the future, the `TransformAspect` type will live on.
+You should prefer to use the `TransformAspect` type, as writing to `WorldTransform` directly for an entity with a parent will cause your hierarchy to get corrupted.